Here at The Oatley Academy of Visual Storytelling, we firmly believe that if we aren’t changing lives, then we aren’t doing our job.

 Shawna JC Tenney: Host of Stories Unbound

-Shawna is a freelance illustrator with a passion for children’s books.
-She graduated with a BFA in illustration from Brigham Young University in 2004.
+Shawna J.C.
+Tenney is an author and illustrator with a passion for picture books.
+Shawna graduated with a Bachelor of Fine Arts degree in Illustration from Brigham Young University in 2004.
+Since then, she has created artwork for many children’s books, magazines and games.

 Jessica Doll: Co-host of The DIY Animation Podcast